Mabel Bent: Bent's Journeys 1877–1897

-Their first journeys took them to Italy at the end of the 1870s, Theodore, who read history at Oxford University, being interested in Garibaldi and Italian unification.
+Mabel and Theodore Bent’s first journeys took them to Italy at the end of the 1870s, Theodore, who history at Oxford University, being interested in Garibaldi and Italian unification.
+From there, Theodore decided to pursue a career as a historian and amateur archaeologist.
+For the next twenty-seven years, the couple would embark on annual travels across the Mediterranean, Africa, and Arabia.

-In the winter of 1882/3, the Bents made a short tour of Greece and the Eastern Mediterranean, disembarking, on their way home, at the Cycladic islands of Tinos and Amorgos to witness the Easter celebrations.
-They returned late in the year to the same region, the Greek Cyclades, their accounts featuring in Theodore's work (1885) The Cyclades, or Life Among the Insular Greeks.
-It was during this trip that Mabel Bent began what she called her 'Chronicles', essentially her travel notes and diaries that her husband was to use on their return to aid him in writing his articles and papers.
+The Bents chose to spend the winter and spring months of every year traveling, using summers and autumns to write up their findings and prepare for their next campaigns.
+Their main geographical fields of interest can be roughly grouped into three primary areas: Greece and the Eastern Mediterranean (the 1880s); Africa (the early 1890s); and Southern Arabia (the mid 1890s).

+Mabel documented her travels with a series of diaries or ‘Chronicles’.
+These contained her travel notes, findings, and observations.
+Her husband used her notebooks as aides memoires in his own writings.
 Her collection of notebooks is now in the archives of the Hellenic and Roman Library, Senate House, London.
 Several of her letters home from Africa and Arabia are held in the Royal Geographical Society in London.

-In the main, Mabel and Theodore Bent chose to spend the winter and spring months of every year travelling, using summers and autumns to write up their findings and prepare for their next campaigns.
-Their geographical fields of interest can be roughly grouped into three primary areas: Greece and the Eastern Mediterranean (the 1880s); Africa (the early 1890s); and Southern Arabia (the mid 1890s).
-Many of the finds and acquisitions the couple collected on their travels are in the British Museum and the Pitt Rivers Museum, Oxford.
-Some examples of Greek island costumes Mabel Bent brought home from Greece are now in the Victoria and Albert Museum in London and the Benaki Museum, Athens.

-Many of Bent's acquisitions from overseas remained with her until her final years.
-In 1926 she presented a large amount to the British Museum.
-She was also in the habit of opening her home for charitable events to display her collection – described as 'more interesting than many museums'.

-For their trip to what are now referred to as the Greek Dodecanese islands (then Turkish) in 1885, Bent travelled with her photographic equipment and, from then on, became expedition photographer.
+Starting in 1885, Bent travelled with her photographic equipment and, from then on, became expedition photographer.
+She often travelled with a large quantity of equipment, including two to three cameras, chemicals, glass plates, film, and a portable darkroom.
 Few of her original photographs have survived, but many were used to produce the illustrations that feature in her husband's books and articles, and the lantern slides that enhanced his lectures at the Royal Geographical Society in London and elsewhere.